Buying An Investment Property: Is it the right move?

 Fix and Flip Investment Properties Funding Loans

-This particular investment property loan is for house flips.
-Borrowers who wanted to profit by buying a property and rehabbing it.
-After the renovation, the property is sold for a higher price.
+This particular hard money investment property loan is for house flips, borrowers who want to profit by buying a property and rehabbing it.
+After a short renovation period, the plan is to sell the property for a higher price.

-Through this mortgage, you can choose the properties you want for renovating and selling.
-This includes even renovations that banks would deny, including the following:
+Through this mortgage, properties that do not qualify for other types of financing can be financed.
+This includes necessary renovations that banks would decline, including the following: